 Upon full payment of all fees due, clients receive:

-- Ownership of Custom Deliverables: Ownership rights to custom-developed deliverables specifically created for Client as specified in project agreements and statements of work
+• Ownership of Custom Deliverables: Ownership rights are granted to custom-developed deliverables created for Client as specified in project agreements and statements of work

-- License to Use Tools: Non-exclusive, perpetual license to use Company tools, frameworks, and reusable components embedded in or necessary for operation of deliverables
+• Licence to Use Tools: Non-exclusive, perpetual licence is provided to use Company tools, frameworks, and reusable components embedded in or necessary for operation of deliverables

 6.3 Third-Party Components